 Kelly Reichardt’s First Cow could best be classified as an anti-western, and it’s not her first.
 2010’s Meek’s Cutoff followed a wagon trail in 1845 Oregon; the journey it depicted was just as labored and grueling and filled with bad choices as they likely were in reality.
 It inverts the pioneer myth of America itself, especially when the anxious settlers start rejecting the advice of their White guide and instead begin listening to the Native American they have taken captive.

-This new film zooms in on characters who would be comic relief in any other western, whether classical, revisionist, or Spaghetti.
+This new film zooms in on characters who would be dead meat or comic relief in any other western, whether classical, revisionist, or Spaghetti.
 It opens on Cookie (John Magaro), a kind soul who is named after his profession.
 He has been hired by a trio of bullying roughnecks traveling West in search of gold. to find and cook their meals.
 He keeps them alive, and they resent it.
 They sense his weakness and treat him like crap.
 Out foraging for mushrooms one evening, he bumps into King-Lu (Orion Lee), a naked Chinese man on the run from Russians.
 Already, Reichardt has subverted our expectations twice.
 She focuses her lens on a tender cook and vilifies the cowboys seeking glory.
 And she depicts the Old West as a melting pot.
 It wasn’t just Whites and Native Americans.
 If you consider that the western genre exists essentially as a form of propaganda – creating and reinforcing the myth of how White America conquered this savage land – it’s hard to imagine a stronger subversion.